 The Bank Secrecy Act (BSA) is the United State’s primary anti-money laundering regulation and is administered by the Financial Crimes Enforcement Network (FinCEN).
 The BSA focuses on money laundering, but its scope has expanded to include other financial crimes.
-For example, it was amended by the Patriot Act in 2001 to include countering of terrorist financing (CTF) measures.
+For example, it was amended by the Patriot Act in 2001 to include countering of terrorist financing (CFT) measures.
 Under the BSA financial institutions must satisfy a number of requirements, including:

 - Compliance Program: US financial institutions must develop and implement an internal anti-money laundering program to suit their risk profile.
 AML programs must include written policies and procedures, employee training, audit schedules and the appointment of a compliance officer.

 - Reporting: The BSA involves various AML reporting and filing obligations which include Suspicious Activity Reports (SAR), Currency Transaction Reports (CTR) and 8300 forms for high-value transactions.

 - Record Keeping: Financial institutions must keep detailed records of suspicious activities, including the identities of purchasers and the value of their transactions.

 Financial institutions that fail to comply with BSA regulations may be prosecuted under the US criminal code with punishments including imprisonment and fines of up to $250,000.